 His teaching philosophy has transformed the playing of hundreds of students over the course of his 25-year teaching career, making him one of the most sought-after and well-respected piano teachers in the world.

 After a rapid succession of events during his teens, which included studies at the Curtis Institute, winning the Young Concert Artists International Auditions and the coveted Gina Bachauer prize while a student at Juilliard, Ory’s career as a pianist was taking off at a rapid pace.
 He soon found himself in the midst of a whirlwind of major concert debuts, solo and orchestral tours, recordings and ultimately representation by one of the world’s most prestigious classical artist agencies, Columbia Artists Management.

-During this journey, Ory resurrected his playing career, which led to winning the Washington International Piano Competition and a major prize at the Arthur Rubinstein Master Piano Competition.
+During this journey, Ory resurrected his playing career, which led to winning 1st prize at the Washington International Piano Competition and a major prize at the Arthur Rubinstein Master Piano Competition.

-Ory lives in Los Angeles, California, where he pursues his passions for cars and mountain biking.
+Ory lives in Los Angeles, California, where he pursues his passion for cars and coffee.
 He lives with his wife, Maria, and their cat, Fester.

-As a soloist, Mr. Shihor is a winner of the Young Concert Artists International Auditions, a prize winner of the Ninth Arthur Rubinstein International Piano Master Competition and the first prize winner of the Washington International Piano Competition.
+Mr. Shihor was the winner of the Young Concert Artists International Auditions, the Gina Bachauer Juilliard Prize, first prize winner of the Washington International Piano Competition and prize winner at the Arthur Rubinstein International Piano Master Competition.

 He has performed at prestigious venues and festivals around the world, including The Kennedy Center, Ravinia Festival in Chicago, The Edinburgh Festival in Scotland, 92nd Street “Y” in New York, and the Wallis Annenberg Center for the Performing Arts in Beverly Hills, among many others.

 Born in Tel Aviv, Israel, he came to the United States at age 15 to study at the Curtis Institute of Music and later graduated from the Juilliard School.